ai03-2725/duet-switch-tester/README.md

 ![Cover image](https://raw.githubusercontent.com/ai03-2725/duet-switch-tester/main/images/cover.jpg)

-A simple switch tester.
+A switch tester intended for use at events and storefronts.
 Displays two of each switch - one with a keycap for testing the keyfeel, and another without a keycap to show off the visuals.
-Intended for use at events and storefronts.
+Can be assembled with a functioning PCB to pair the tester to a kiosk device for additional information display purposes.

 ### Features
 - FR4 sandwich case